-Social workers should provide clients with reasonable access to records concerning the clients.
-Both clients' requests and the rationale for withholding some or all of the record should be documented in clients' files.
-When providing clients with access to their records, social workers should take steps to protect the confidentiality of other individuals identified or discussed in such records.
+Social workers should provide clients with reasonable access to records in accordance with agency policy.
+Access should be provided while insuring client's understanding of records and protecting the confidentiality of other individuals identified or discussed in such records.

 Sexual Relationships (1.09)